rainyear/Blitz-featured/README.md

 > The reason why Blitz objects are called "**template controllers**" is simple.
 From the very early days template language in Blitz was designed to be as simple ("non-programming") as possible.
 For example, there is still no "for" or "foreach" statement in Blitz.
 This surely doesn't mean you can't do any looping :) But you have to loop from your PHP-code, this is called "passive" templates (in Blitz you can do a lot of "active" templating as well - conditions, callbacks, plugins - but loops like "foreach", complex expressions, all these "programming" statements are still under the law).

-Blitz(til v0.8.6) does not support PHP-like "for" or "foreach" loop for design's sake, but you can still use PHP code to make loop things, like this:
+Blitz(til v0.8.6) does not support PHP-like "for" or "foreach" loop statement for design's sake, but you can still use PHP code to make loop things, like this:

 `$View = new Blitz();
 $View->load('hello {{ BEGIN block }} {{ $name }} {{ END }}');